Manohara-Ai/Hand_Written_Digit_Recognizer/README.md

 ## Model Overview

 The CNN architecture is inspired by TinyVGG and consists of multiple convolutional layers followed by ReLU activation, max-pooling, and fully connected layers.
-The model achieved **98.12% accuracy (on random seed and accuracy much be better/ worse on other seeds)** on both the MNIST test data and custom handwritten digits created using GIMP.
+The model achieved **98.12% accuracy (on random seed and accuracy can be better/ worse on other seeds)** on both the MNIST test data and custom handwritten digits created using GIMP.

 ## Dataset